 In Experiment 3, we will move away from disjunctive free choice statements entirely, in a further attempt to mitigate the temptation to partially reward the puppet.
 Instead, we will investigate the phenomenon of free choice using the quantifier 'any', and compare it to the scalar implicature of 'some'.
-In particular, we will use sentences like (30a) and (31a) and compare them to (32a) and (33a).
+In particular, we will use sentences like (32a) and (33a) and compare them to (34a) and (35a).
 The logic is the same as outlined for the first three experiments: both approaches have been extended from free choice disjunction to free choice items like any and their predictions extend to this domain as well (see Aloni 2007 and Chierchia 2013, among others).

-(30) a. b.
-Angie is allowed to buy any of the items.~ Angie can freely choose amongst all the itemsFREE CHOI (31) a. b.
-Angie is not allowed to buy any of the → Angie cannot buy any of the items (32) a. b.
-Angie bought some of the items. → Angie didn't buy all of the items IMPLICATURE (33) a. b.
-Angie didn't buy any of the items. → Angie didn't buy any of the items NEGATED LITERAL MEANING
+- (32) a.
+Angie is allowed to buy any of the items. - b. → Angie can freely choose amongst all the items FREE CHOICE - (33) a.
+Angie is not allowed to buy any of the items. - b. \rightarrow Angie cannot buy any of the items NEGATED LITERAL MEANING - (34) a.
+Angie bought some of the items. - b. \rightarrow Angie didn't buy all of the items implicature - (35) a.
+Angie didn't buy any of the items. - b. \rightarrow Angie didn't buy any of the items NEGATED LITERAL MEANING